adamwatters/vscode-color-pick/README.md

 # VSCode Color Pick

-This extension isn't quite ready for the Marketplace, but

 ## Features

 Open a color picker from any file with the 'Pick Color' command.
 For now, selected color is added to clipboard as a hex.
 More features coming soon!